anegg0/gr0wing-hugo/content/posts/2013-08-12-money-philanthropy-and-personal-safety.md

 Getting good at anything requires some time.
 And along the learning curve, I encountered all kinds of trial and errors.
 Little by little, I gathered enough knowledge to become good at what I&#8217;m doing.

-So, I thought &#8221; Why not do that for others?
+So, I thought " Why not do that for others?
 It can be your job!
-Why not be a financial advisor?&#8221;
+Why not be a financial advisor?"

 At this time I was back in France.
 I went back to school, in order to pass all the legal accreditation allowing me to practice this profession in a lawful manner.